Overview – Upper Mustang Trek

 - Challenging afternoon winds.

-Day 01: Early morning drive to Pokhara (900m) from the tourist station of Balaju.
+Day 01: Days 1st of Upper Mustang trek starts the early morning by taking a drive to Pokhara (900m) from the tourist station of Balaju.
 The drive is of 8 hours long.

 Day 02: The flight for Jomsom from Pokhara airport after the early morning lunch, which is of 30 min.
 And then the trek starts from Jomsom to Kagbeni (2800 m) about one hour.